ViRb3/dnEditor/README.md

 make sure to approve and merge it.

-Please note that I am working on this project during my free time, and as just a teenager doing everything here alone, I cannot do it all instantly or at will.
-If your favourite feature is not found in dnEditor - submit a ticket.
-And wait.
+Please note that I am working on this project during my free time, and as just a teenager doing everything alone, I cannot do it all instantly or at will.
+If your favourite feature is not found in dnEditor and you really wish it was there - submit a ticket, and wait.
 I will eventually get through it.

 #####Cheers!